 Moisture left unchecked can spread into the frame, walls, or plaster around the window.
 What starts as a simple seal failure can escalate into a more expensive structural problem that affects other parts of your home.

-By acting early, you avoid escalating misted window repair costs and prevent avoidable damage.
+By acting early, you avoid escalating a misted window repair cost and prevent avoidable damage.

 Not all double glazing issues require a full window replacement.
 In most cases, misted windows can be fixed by replacing just the failed glass unit — leaving the frame intact and saving you money.